 Being diagnosed with Diabetes is a life changing event.
-Many patients feel depressed at the thought of having to take tablets and inject themselves in addition to being restricted to what they can eat.
-However this does not have to be the case.
+Many patients feel depressed at the thought of having to take tablets and inject themselves in addition to restricting what they can eat.
+However, this does not have to be the case.
 In fact the opposite is true!
-Diabetes is one of those disorders that if you take control early on then you can delay or even prevent the onset of many problems.
+Diabetes is one of those disorders that if you take control early on, then you can delay or even prevent the onset of many problems.

-Diabetes is associated with an increased chance of developing eye, heart, kidney and lower limb and foot problems.
-For more information on the above conditions please visit www.diabetes.org for more information.
+Diabetes is associated with an increased chance of developing eye, heart, kidney, lower limb and foot problems.
+You can visit www.diabetes.org for more information.

 At Podiatry Station we aim to eliminate the chances of any lower limb and foot problems developing by addressing any risk factors early on.
 Your treatment plan with us will always be tailored to prevent the onset of any complications rather than waiting for them to arise.
-We determine which risk category (low, medium or high) you fall into by carrying out a diabetic foot check on your feet.
-The diabetic foot check will assess both your blood and nerve supply to your feet.
+We determine which risk category (low, medium or high) you fall into by carrying out a diabetic assessment.
+The diabetic foot assessment will assess both, your blood and nerve supply, to your feet.

 Our diabetic assessment assesses the possible damage done to your arteries and nerves in an easy and painless manner to give you peace of mind and allow you to keep a tight control on your diabetes.
 Using a machine called a Doppler we will let you listen to the blood flowing through your arteries.
 The Podiatrist will be able to tell you immediately if there are any areas of concerns.

 A tuning fork and monofilament (instruments which are painless and easy to use) will easily determine how well the nerves are working.